-The most appropriate starting point for the discussion of the role of credit in the economy is the interaction between savings, the financial sector and economic growth.
-In the neoclassical Solow growth model, financial markets are not incorporated.
+At a theoretical level, credit growth can be separated into three components: trend (which reflects financial deepening), cycle and boom.
+The most appropriate starting point for the discussion of the trend of credit growth in the economy is the interaction between savings, the financial sector and economic growth.
+In the neo-classical Solow growth model, financial markets are not incorporated.
 In this model, the ultimate engines of growth in the steady state are technology shocks; savings can influence only the level of output but not the growth rate of the economy.
-Endogenous growth models, on the other hand, consider economic agents as influencing the growth rate through their savings, which can be invested in both physical and human capital.
+Endogenous growth models (see for example Romer 1986), on the other hand, consider the interaction between economic agents and growth rate through their financial savings, which can be intermediated towards investment in form of both physical and human capital.

 Based on the assumption that all savings can be efficiently used for investment without any constraints, it is only savings that appears in the original growth models, whereas financial intermediation is omitted.
 However, it is quite straightforward to incorporate the financial sector into growth models through a cost parameter measuring the part of savings that is lost to the economy as that which cannot be channelled to investment.
-Efficient financial intermediation can minimize this loss, although it has to be noted that financial intermediation is always costly due to uncertainties, information asymmetries and transaction costs (Gross, 2001).
-Within the context of growth models, financial intermediation can, however, also have other positive effects.
-Productivity can increase in the economy through risk-sharing and maturity transformation by the financial sector.
-Based on these theoretical arguments, a vast empirical literature has evolved starting with Goldsmith (1969), most of them confirming the positive relationship between growth and financial intermediation, as well as the causality leading from financial development to economic growth (for surveys of relevant studies, see Levine, 1997 and Detragiache-Kenichi, 2004).
+According to Gross (2001), efficient financial intermediation can minimize this loss, although it has to be noted that financial intermediation is always costly due to uncertainties, information asymmetries and transaction costs.
+Within the context of growth models, the financial intermediation and economic growth are not only linked with each other through costs of re-channelling savings, but through the benefits of an effectively working financial sector (risk-sharing, maturity transformation, information allocation, etc.).
+Based on these theoretical arguments, a vast empirical literature has evolved starting with Goldsmith (1969), confirming the positive relationship between growth and financial intermediation.
+Regarding the causality, most papers find the link leading from financial development to economic growth (for surveys of relevant studies see Levine [1997] and Detragiache and Kenichi [2004]).
+In this paper we investigate one particular aspect of the nexus: the long-term effects of economic factors on the deepening of the financial intermediation, which is often captured by credit growth.